 In JFETs a conducting channel is formed of n or p-type semiconductor (GaAs, Ge or Si).
 Connections are made to each end of the channel, the Drain and Source.

-In the implementation shown below a pair of gate electrodes of opposite doping with respect to the channel are placed at opposite sides of the channel.
-Applying a reverse bias forms a depletion region that reduces the cross section of the conducting channel.
+Applying a reverse bias to the gate electrode forms a depletion region that reduces the cross section of the conducting channel.

 Changing the magnitude of the reverse bias on the gate modulates the cross section of the channel.

 First assume that the drain voltage is 0.

 Increasing the reverse gate potential will increase the depletion width, i.e. reduce the cross section of the conducting channel, until the channel is completely depleted.
-The gate voltage where this obtains is the "pinch-off voltage" $V_P$ .
+The gate voltage where this obtains is the "pinch-off voltage" V_P .